 My insistence against the natural cycle was evident in my lifestyle as I developed a habit of delaying when I would eat and sleep.
 For at least a decade, I wouldn’t consume anything until mid-afternoon, and refused to go to bed before collapsing at an ungodly hour.
+I even have a friends who recommended to me ModafinilCat alternatives, so called smart drugs or nootropics, so I could stay up during the morning where a lot of my work is being done.
 This form of slow suicide persisted right up to when my body started to show noticeable signs of protest.
-It was just two years ago, at the age of 28, that I stopped the stupidity, and only because I began to suffer chronic pains in my organs which forced me into eating three punctual meals a day and hitting the sack near the cusp of midnight.
+It was just two years ago, at the age of 28, that I stopped the stupidity, and only because I began to suffer chronic pains which forced me into getting treatment at this Joint Pain Clinic in Greenville called Greenville QC Kinetix.

 However, it didn’t mean that I became an enthusiast of this relatively healthy routine.
 The body was willing, but my spirit was still agitated.